Instructions to the Authors

 The journal publishes articles on its website immediately on acceptance and follows a ‘continuous publication’ schedule.
 Articles are compiled for ‘print on demand’ quarterly issues.

 The approximate timetable for the various stages leading to publication in ABR is as follows:

 Editorial Review: 4-7 days from initial submission for internal review and to learn whether the manuscript will be rejected or sent out for peer review.
+ABR staff would check structure and content of manuscripts to ensure compliance with standard structures (based on the type of study), journal’s scope, and standard guidelines.
+The manuscripts are primarily evaluated by the Editor-in-Chief in case of quality and novelty and adherence to ethical issues.
+This step would triage articles in shortest possible time, helps editorial make fair final decision, and improves articles quality by revising manuscript.
 Manuscripts with insufficient originality, serious scientific flaws, or absence of importance of message are rejected

 Revision: The revised version of the manuscript should be submitted online in a manner similar to that used for submission of the manuscript for the first time.
 However, there is no need to submit the “First Page” or “Copyright form” file while submitting a revised version.
 4 weeks is the maximum time authors take to submit a revision.
 Please note that submission of a revised manuscript does not guarantee its acceptance by the journal.
 If we do not hear from you within this period, we will consider it your non-desire to continue the article with us and withdraw the manuscript.